aidanconnolly/ga-ds829-linear-regression/README.md

 ## Learning Objectives

-- Define data modeling and simple linear regression.
+- Define data modeling and how to apply a simple linear regression.
-- Build a linear regression model using a dataset that meets the linearity assumption using the sci-kit learn library.
+- Build a linear regression model using a dataset that meets the linearity assumption, using the sci-kit learn library.
-- Understand and identify multicollinearity in a multiple regression.
+- Define and identify multicollinearity in a multiple regression.

 ---